evanyeyeye/rainbow/docs/agilent/ch_fid.rst

 Note that this is not the same as :ref:`.ch files <ch_fid>` that contain UV, CAD, or ELSD data.

-Files in this format are often named something like FID1A.ch.
+Files in this format are named something like FID1A.ch.

 These files are comprised of a file header and data body.